lunatrifx/lunatrifx/README.md

 ## 🔭 Current

 I'm currently working at the American Red Cross as a SAF/MEPS Data Analyst.
 I also work at Engineers Without Borders as a Audiovisual Engineer, which overlaps with another volunteer opportunity as a Video Codec SDK Engineer at NVIDIA.
+I am involved with the Department of Defense via Correlation One.

 ## ⚡️ Experience